deciduously/music/post.md

 In other words, we're going to teach our [computers](https://en.wikipedia.org/wiki/Personal_computer) to ["sing"](https://en.wikipedia.org/wiki/Singing) using [Rust](https://www.rust-lang.org/), backed by a little light [physics](https://en.wikipedia.org/wiki/Physics) and [music theory](https://en.wikipedia.org/wiki/Music_theory).

 The [one-liner](https://en.wikipedia.org/wiki/One-liner_program) in the cover image [procedurally generates](https://en.wikipedia.org/wiki/Procedural_generation) a melody.
-The melody produced will be composed of notes along a single octave of a major scale.
+The melody produced will be composed of notes along a single octave of a hardcoded scale.
 By the end of this post we'll have written a program that can procedurally generate music in number of different kinds of musical scale spanning up and down a whole keyboard, as well play [hand-authored](https://en.wikipedia.org/wiki/Musical_composition) songs created with a rudimentary [notation system](https://en.wikipedia.org/wiki/Musical_notation).

 [¡Vámonos!](https://en.wikipedia.org/wiki/Party)